Sexual harassment in the workplace: impacts and solutions

 Implement a clear and visible prevention policy

-Since 2019, it has been compulsory to appoint a referent person within your CSE, and to designate a second one in companies with more than 250 employees.
+- Designated representatives: Since 2019, one referent must be appointed within the CSE, and a second in companies with more than 250 employees.

-- Have I already communicated their name and role?
+- Communicating their role: Have you communicated their name and role?

 Training and raising employee awareness